27.7.18

 Shadow lightbox, 'The Perfect Day', by Minaz Jantz

-Taking a sabbatical from painting, I get into an exploration of sculpture possibilities using paper & battery LED fairy string lights.
-Digging through my drawing paper stash, I find the perfect off-white, 110 lb. drawing paper that is stiff enough to cut with an Exacto blade keeping edges vertically in the lightbox.
+Taking a sabbatical from painting, I explore the possibilities of sculpture using paper & battery LED fairy string lights.
+Digging through my drawing paper stash, I find the perfect off-white, 110-lb. drawing paper that is stiff enough to cut with an Exacto blade, keeping the edges vertically in the lightbox.

 Supplies needed to create this shadow lightbox: